South Turramurra: Demographics

 South Turramurra's Age distribution reflects the popularity of the suburb with families and retirees.
 The median age was 42 years, compared to the national median of 38 years.
 Children aged under 15 years made up 21.9% of the population (national average is 18.2%) and people aged 65 years and over made up 17.3% of the population (national average is 17.2%).

 Ethnic diversity : 66.7% of people were born in Australia, compared to the national average of 66.9%; the next most common country of birth was England at 5.8%.
 76.1% of people only spoke English at home.
 Other languages spoken at home included Mandarin at 5.5%.

 Religion : The most common responses for religion were No Religion 41.2%, Catholic 17.6% and Anglican 17.4%.

 Transport

 The nearest railway station is Turramurra.
 CDC NSW bus route 571 runs between Turramurra station and South Turramurra along Kissing Point Road, and route 572 runs the same route extended to Macquarie University.

-The Comenarra Parkway, a minor arterial road consisting of only one lane in each direction, creates a boundary with Turramurra, to the north and West Pymble to the south.
+The Comenarra Parkway, a minor arterial road consisting of one lane in each direction, creates a boundary with Turramurra, to the north east and connects to West Pymble to the south east.